erasmus-chatlearn/pmtutor-watsonx-assistant-configurations/setup/setup-guide.md

 in the OpenAI extension.
 ![Add extension to Live environment](./images/create-oai-extension-13.png)

-It will walk you through the previous steps in [configure custom extension](#configure-custom-extension-for-an-assistant-environment).
+It will take you through the previous steps in [configure custom extension](#configure-custom-extension-for-an-assistant-environment).

+After successfully completing the above steps, it might take a little time to train the intents.
+You can then start interact with PMTutor watsonx assistant.